 The Inner Mirror

-Latri Nyima Dakpa Rinpoche and the board of Yeru Bön Center are excited to announce the upcoming publication of The Inner Mirror: Introduction to A-tri Dzogchen.
+Latri Nyima Dakpa Rinpoche and the board of Yeru Bön Center are excited to announce the upcoming publication of The Inner Mirror: A-tri Dzogchen.

 This book is based on several Dzogchen texts, particularly the text, Fifteen Sessions of A-tri Dzogchen.
 Rinpoche gave these teachings and commentaries to his students over the course of several years in several different locations, including Shardza Ling in Poznan, Poland; Shenchen Ling in Minsk, Byelorus; and Yeru Bön Center in Minneapolis and Los Angeles.
 Rinpoche gave these lectures in English, and these lessons were transcribed by devoted students.